Stade Canac: Early years (1939–1956)

 On May 14, 1939, a first baseball game was held at the new stadium.
 Then-mayor of Quebec City, Lucien Borne, was in attendance, which saw more than 5,000 people attend that game with the Athletics winning their first game at the stadium 6-5 against Trois-Rivières.
-The first Quebec player to hit a home run at Stade Municipal was Roland Gladu who would go on to play in the Majors for the Boston Braves in 1944.
+The first Quebec player to hit a home run at Stade Municipal de Québec was Roland Gladu who would go on to play in the Majors for the Boston Braves in 1944.
 In 1941, the Athletics joined the Canadian–American League and became an affiliate of the Brooklyn Dodgers.
 From 1943 through 1945, baseball was not played at the stadium due to World War II.

-After the end of the war baseball was once again played at Stade Municipal.
+After the end of the war baseball was once again played at Stade Municipal de Québec.

 Under new ownership, the Athletics were renamed the Alouettes.
 They became an affiliate of the Chicago Cubs in 1946 and of the New York Giants in 1948.
 However, from 1946 to 1948, the Alouettes were not successful on the field, finishing last every year.

 In 1948, the Alouettes were sold to businessman Ulysse Ste-Marie.
 Wanting to get his newly acquired team back on track, he began by changing the team's name to the Quebec Braves.
 Ste-Marie also hired a new manager for his team, Frank McCormick, a former 9-time MLB All-Star for the Cincinnati Reds.
 During his first year as their manager, the Braves won 90 games, 34 more than the previous year, and clinched the 1949 Canadian–American League pennant, however McCormick quit the team after only one year.

 For the 1950 season, Ste-Marie hired a new manager to replace McCormick, George McQuinn, another former MLB All-Star and for a second straight year the Braves won the Canadian–American League championship.
 That 1950 Braves squad are still considered today as one of the best minor league teams of all time.

 In 1951, the Braves quit the Canadian–American League to join the Provincial League, becoming an affiliate of the Boston Braves/Milwaukee Braves.

-On July 15, 1953, with Warren Spahn as their starting pitcher, Milwaukee played an exhibition game against Quebec at Stade Municipal.
-Two years later, on May 31, 1955, Milwaukee came to Stade Municipal to play another exhibition game.
+On July 15, 1953, with Warren Spahn as their starting pitcher, Milwaukee played an exhibition game against Quebec at Stade Municipal de Québec.
+Two years later, on May 31, 1955, Milwaukee came to Stade Municipal de Québec to play another exhibition game.
 This time, they had baseball legend Hank Aaron in their lineup where Aaron was the only player to hit a home run during that game.

 In 1955, the Provincial League and the Quebec Braves ceased operations.
 During their seven year-existence, the Braves were considered a dynasty winning a total of six championships.